 Believe it or not but not all white paint colors are created equally.
 Sounds crazy, I know!
 But, white paint colors fall into different categories, including warm whites, cool whites, and true whites.
 Warmer whites shades tend to have some yellow in them which is what gives them that warmer feel.
 Cooler white shades usually have some blue in them.
-And true white tend to be neutral and pretty close to a true white shade.
+And true white tends to be neutral and pretty close to a true white shade.

 That being said I have a few favorite shades of white that I find work well in many situations.
 For example, kitchen cabinets, trim and molding, and walls.
 These shades of white range from warm to cool.
 I never use one white paint color for every application.
-All spaces are different and sometimes the trim in one home calls for a white shade with a warmer undertone.
+All spaces are different; sometimes the trim in one home calls for a white shade with a warmer undertone.
 And in another home, the trim may call for a shade of white with a bit of a cooler undertone.
 It's best to choose your shade of white depending on your space.

 The following paint colors are some of my favorites.

 White Dove is a shade of white that has a slight warmth to it.
 It's not by any means, yellow looking.
-However, it does have that warmth that makes it work well with [ain't colors with warmer undertones.
+However, it does have that warmth that makes it work well with paint colors with warmer undertones.